Update: Bloomberg claims to have concrete information from unnamed sources on when the iPad Pro will release. More details below.

 The iPad Pro release date might be in 2014, following the iPad Air, which released November 1, 2013.
 However, there are many rumors regarding the tablet's firm release date.

-The absolute latest – and frankly, one of the most credible – reports of a larger iPad release peg it as right on track for 2015.
-Bloomberg reports, citing "people with knowledge of the matter," that an iPad Pro will enter production early next year.
+One of the most credible updates – reports of a larger iPad release - peg it as right on track for a 2015 release date, Bloomberg reports, citing "people with knowledge of the matter," that an iPad Pro will enter production early next year.
 (The whole gamut of rumors and reports follow.)

 Unnamed Foxconn sources have told Chinese news site Pad News that Apple plans either a late winter/spring or October 2014 release date.
 To further confuse things, these sources also claim that Apple is working on two versions of the pro-level slate.